Infinite-Limit-Data-Science/chat-app/README2.md

 docker container run --gpus all --shm-size 1g -e HUGGING_FACE_HUB_TOKEN=$token -p 8080:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:2.2.0 --model-id $model --quantize bitsandbytes-nf4
 ```

-Note do not confuse max_batch_size with max_client_batch_size. max-batch-size refers to the maximum number of input samples that can be processed together in a single batch by the model.
+Note do not confuse max_batch_size with max_client_batch_size. max_batch_size refers to the maximum number of input samples that can be processed together in a single batch by the model.
 This is a property of the model itself and determines how many inputs can be processed in parallel. max_client_batch_size, on the other hand, refers to the maximum number of input samples that can be sent by a client in a single request to the model server.
 This is a property of the client and determines how many inputs can be sent in a single request.

 After battling the error above, you may get this error: